mnit-rtmc/iris/docs/message_patterns.md

 defined by a `[tr…]` tag, or be a full page (`[np]` tag or beginning of message).

 A rectangle is only fillable if it contains no text or `[nl…]` tags.
-A full page can only be fillable if it contains no `[tr…]` tags.
+Additionally, a full page can only be fillable if it contains no `[tr…]` tags.

-The text composed by operators will be inserted directly after a blank text rectangle.
+The text composed by operators will be inserted directly after a fillable text rectangle.
 For example, if the pattern is: `[tr1,1,100,10][g5]`, and the operator selected the message `CRASH[nl]AHEAD`, the composed message would be `[tr1,1,100,10]CRASH[nl]AHEAD[g5]`.